MicrosoftDocs/windows-ai-docs/docs/get-started-uwp.md

 }
 ```

 Then, in LoadModel(), we'll load the model.
+The MNISTModel class represents the MNIST model, and to load the model, we call the CreateMNISTModel method, passing in the ONNX file as the parameter.

 ```csharp
 private async void LoadModel()